 - At the double wedding in Calamity Jane, you'll notice that the two couples managed to get cake toppers that are dressed a bit like their current wedding apparel, with the right hair colors and everything.

-- A wedding cake topper is used for Sympathetic Magic in the Amicus anthology horror From Beyond the Grave (1973).
+- A wedding cake topper is used for Sympathetic Magic in the Amicus Productions anthology horror From Beyond The Grave (1973).

 - In one of the The Baby-Sitters Club books, Mary Anne's classmate mentions bride and groom cake toppers during a social studies class, "or maybe you could have a giant plastic wedding bell, right ..."